radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 ```$ cd /etc/nginx/sites-available```

-This is not the right way but to make thing simpler and faster, make a copy of the "default" file:
+This is not the right way but to make things simpler and faster, make a copy of the "default" file:

 ```$ sudo cp default default-ORIGINAL```